-- 29. The workstreams that form the One Edinburgh portfolio continue to develop, these include the implementation of Totalmobile, a new mobile workforce solution that will help maximise capacity, the internal redesign of our Homecare Service and the engagement with our external providers. - 30.
-In relation to the internal redesign there are a number of areas that we are focussing on: - The One Edinburgh Command Centre continues to meet daily, bringing together key staff members to make intelligence-led decisions regarding the allocation and utilisation of our internal capacity, those people needing a package of care in hospital and in the community.
-This is resulting in a reduction of unmet need, increased contact time and best use of resource to meet need. - We have established a review team and have plans to expand this.
-To date 470 reviews have been undertaken, which has resulted in a capacity gain of 5.3% and through the command centre we ensure that this capacity gain is utilised. - We have plans to establish a triage team to ensure that when we receive requests for support we have explored all relevant community based services, the use of technology and that the request is appropriate.
-This will help us ensure the best use of our resource. - An HR specialist has been appointed to support the homecare management teams to manage high sickness levels, resulting in increased internal capacity.
-To date we now have 3 out of the 12 home care services with absence levels below the target. - We are also part way through our second recruitment drive with a third to launch mid-October.
-We have refreshed the advertising campaign and the range of shift patterns on offer to attract a broader range of applicants and are seeing positive results from this. - 31.
-In parallel with the work on the internal service we have established a range of sessions with our external providers both at locality and city-wide level.
-The aim of this is to engage in a different way with them in terms of the totality of our resource and to be able to more effectively make use of our combined resources in a more targeted way to reduce unmet need.
+4.15.7 The workstreams that form the One Edinburgh portfolio continue to develop, these include the implementation of Total Mobile, a new mobile workforce solution that will help maximise capacity, the internal redesign of the Homecare Service and the engagement with external providers.

+- 4.15.8 In relation to the internal redesign there are a number of areas that we are focussing on: - The One Edinburgh Command Centre continues to meet daily, bringing together key staff members to make intelligence-led decisions regarding the allocation and utilisation of internal capacity, those people needing a package of care in hospital and in the community.
+This is resulting in a reduction of unmet need, increased contact time and best use of resource to meet need. - A review team has been established and there are plans to expand this.
+To date 470 reviews have been undertaken, which has resulted in a capacity gain of 5.3% and through the command centre, continue to ensure that this capacity gain is utilised. - Establishing a triage team to ensure that when receive requests for support are received, all relevant community based services have been explored, the use of technology has been considered and that the request is appropriate.
+This will help ensure the best use of resources. - An HR specialist has been appointed to support the homecare management teams to manage high sickness levels, resulting in increased internal capacity.
+To date, 3 out of the 12 home care services have absence levels below the target. - A second recruitment drive has begun with a third to launch mid-October.
+An advertising campaign has been refreshed and the range of shift patterns on offer to attract a broader range of applicants and are seeing positive results from this. - 4.15.9 In parallel with the work on the internal service, the EHSCP have established a range of sessions with external providers both at locality and a city-wide level.
+The aim of this is to engage in a different way with them in terms of the totality of resources and to be able to more effectively make use of combined resources in a more targeted way to reduce unmet need.